 Beat the Southern Heat

 Let’s start with the obvious: a Southern winter wedding means that you get to bypass one of the most difficult things about South Carolina wedding venues at almost any other time of the year.
-While the summer heat is great for beach days and other water sports, it can be a challenge for wedding activities (especially if you want your guests in black tie attire).
-Winter weddings mean low humidity, which means that your guests are more comfortable, your hair stays in place, and your makeup is only going to run from your tears of joy.
+While the summer heat is great for beach days and other water sports, it can be a challenge for wedding activities (especially if you want your guests in black-tie attire).
+Winter weddings especially beach weddings in South Carolina mean low humidity, which means that your guests are more comfortable, your hair stays in place, and your makeup is only going to run from your tears of joy.

 As a bonus, winter weddings in the South are much less likely to get snowed out than the ones in the Midwest or North.
 Seabrook Island weddings at one of our South Carolina wedding venues retain all of the benefits of the lower temperatures, without the threat of potential snowstorms.

 Have a Better Attendance Rate

 We’re a beach wedding venue.
 Of course we love summer weddings.
 With that said, we know that a lot of people have their weddings during this time, which can lead to guest fatigue.
 Your wedding will be unique and marvelous, but your guests might have five other summer weddings to attend and the dates may conflict.
 Winter weddings (that are not during the holiday season) often have better attendance rates.

 Book the Venues and Vendors You Want

 Compared to the summer and fall, not as many people book winter weddings at South Carolina wedding venues.
 Because of this, you’re much more likely to get your first choice in wedding band, venue, photographer, and more.
 You probably won’t need to settle on a date that wasn’t your first choice.

 After your wedding, you might get your photos back sooner too.
 Since photographers aren’t juggling as many events during the winter months, they have more time to edit and return your photos quickly.